 College Counseling at The New School

-The college counseling process at The New School is routed in helping students find schools that are the right fit for their learning styles, academic ability, personalities and goals.
+The college counseling process at The New School is rooted in helping students find schools that are the right fit for their learning styles, academic ability, personalities and goals.
 Thanks to The New School’s innovative approach to education, in their four years at TNS, our students gain insight into their own strengths and weaknesses and how these can be applied to professional careers.
 They graduate ready and eager for the challenges they will face in college and beyond.
-Our curriculum is a unique blend of traditional and rigorous college preparatory classes and out-of-classroom experiences engaged with Metro Atlanta’s dynamic community.
+Our curriculum is a unique blend of traditional college preparatory classes and out-of-classroom experiences, where students engage with Metro Atlanta’s dynamic community.
 Advanced Placement Courses include: AP Calculus AB, AP Calculus BC, AP English Language, AP English Literature, AP Environmental Science, AP Spanish Language, AP Statistics, AP Studio Art (2D), and AP US History.

 College Visits to TNS:

 The New School is located in a converted warehouse at 655 Memorial Drive SE, Atlanta, GA 30312.
-Parking for visiting college representatives is usually reserved in the front of the building, but there is also ample parking in the gravel lot to the left of the school.
+Parking for visiting college representatives is usually reserved in the front of the building and there is also ample parking in the gravel lot to the left of the school.

-Campus visitors may enjoy sampling some of the offerings of our Cabbagetown neighborhood – a dose of caffeine and conversation at Brother Moto or Octane Coffee, a quick bite at Mix’D Up Burgers or Doc Chey’s, or a leisurely lunch at Petit Chou or Thumbs Up Diner.
+Campus visitors may enjoy sampling some of the offerings of our Cabbagetown neighborhood – a dose of caffeine and conversation at Brother Moto or Octane Coffee, a quick bite at Grindhouse or Mix’D Up Burgers, Doc Chey’s, or a leisurely lunch at Petit Chou or Thumbs Up Diner.

 The college application process now takes place almost entirely online.
 Several colleges have joined forces to make the application process simpler for students and recommenders.
 Close to 750 colleges and universities, including Georgia Tech, now accept the Common Application and over 130, including the University of Georgia, accept the Coalition Application.
 Many colleges in the Georgia system use a common application form accessible through the GAFutures website where students can also register for and learn more about the HOPE and Zell Miller Scholarship Programs.